lwjglgamedev/zvk/bookcontents/chapter-02/chapter-02.md

 # Chapter 02 - Vulkan Instance

-In this chapter, we will be having our first taste of Vulkan, we will start by creating a Vulkan instance.
+In this chapter, we will be having our first taste of Vulkan by creating a Vulkan instance.
 This is the very first thing that will be created when dealing with Vulkan.
-Basically, a Vulkan instance is where all the application state is glued together.
+Basically, a Vulkan instance is where all the application state is grouped together.
 In Vulkan, there is no global state--all that information is organized around a Vulkan instance.

 You can find the complete source code for this chapter [here](../../booksamples/chapter-02).

 ## Instance first steps

 Usually you will have a single Vulkan instance for each application, but the spec allows you to have more.
-A potential use case for having more than one is if you are using a legacy library that already uses Vulkan (maybe even different version) and do you not want that to interfere with your code.
+A potential use case for having more than one is if you are using a legacy library that already uses Vulkan (possibly even a different Vulkan version) and you do not want that to interfere with your code.
 You could then set up a separate instance just for your code.
 We will start from scratch in this book and, therefore, we will use just a single instance.

-Most of the Vulkan-related code will be placed under the module `vk` (in the `src/eng/vk` folder).
+Most of the Vulkan-related code will be placed in the `vk` module (in the `src/eng/vk` folder).
 In this case, we will create a new struct named `VkInstance` to wrap all the initialization code.
 So let's start by coding the `create` function, which starts like this:

 ```zig